Potatolong/CodeAcademy/README.md

 # CodeAcademy
-These are a blend of projects programmed in Python and SQL.
+These are a blend of projects programmed in Python.